blair-c/rivals.academy/content/library/glossary.md

 ### Air Acceleration

-A character's aerial drift when holding left/right in the air while not in hitstun.
+A character's aerial drift when holding left/right in the air while not in hitstun, until [Max Air Speed](#max-air-speed) is reached.

 {{< library/cast-comparison airAccel "Measured in pixels per frame per frame" >}}